drvcodenta/drvcodenta/README.md

 </table>

 ### About Me
-I’m a systems-aware engineer who builds resilient, human-centered software—whether that’s a 100K-user web platform, a 72-hour kiosk deployed in the field, or contributions to low-level security and ML tooling.
+I’m an engineer who builds software—whether that’s a 100K-user web platform, a 72-hour kiosk deployed in the field, or contributions to low-level security and ML tooling.
 I ship with ownership, optimize for real impact, and believe clean code is a form of empathy.

 ### Featured Project